 Consider where you intend to plant your runner beans and start a bean trench, digging it out and lining with newspapers (six sheets thick) before adding compostable kitchen waste, lawn clippings etc and covering with soil.

 This is a good month to prune your blackcurrants, redcurrants and gooseberries.
 Your raspberries and blackberries need cutting back, tying in etc and these early winter months are ideal for planting out new stock.
-Make sure the ground is well prepared and add a good 500gr of bonemeal per plant to the base of the planting hole, forked in.
-This will slowly release its nitrogen over the next year or two giving stronger plants earlier
+Make sure the ground is well prepared and add a good 500gr of mixed bonemeal and hoof and horn per plant to the base of the planting hole, forked in.
+This will slowly release its nitrogen and phosphorus over the next year or two giving stronger plants earlier.

 October Greenhouse Tasks